 The CAU is Schleswig-Holstein’s only fully-fledged university with a major focus on research.
 Over time, four dynamic priority research areas have systematically developed which are based on strong disciplines interacting together - Marine Science, Life Science, Societal and Cultural Change, and Nano Surface & Interface Science.
 Each individual research area makes a substantial contribution towards dealing with at least one of the grand challenges of our time.

-Kiel University has successfully obtained funding for three projects, each for two funding periods, as part of the German Excellence Initiative (2005-2017).
+Kiel University has successfully obtained funding for three projects, each for two funding periods, as part of the Federal Excellence Initiative (2006-2019).
 The Clusters of Excellence “Future Ocean” and “Inflammation at Interfaces”, plus the Graduate School “Human Development in Landscapes”, deal with relevant research issues of our time.
 In the new Excellence Strategy, Kiel University has been successful with two cluster proposals: “Precision Medicine in Chronic Inflammation” and "ROOTS - Societal, Environmental and Cultural Connectivity in Past Societies".

 Kiel University’s four priority research areas (KMS - Kiel Marine Science, KLS - Kiel Life Science, SECC - Societal and Cultural Change, KiNSiS - Kiel Nano Surface & Interface Science) enable close interdisciplinary and transdisciplinary collaboration between different research fields on shared core topics.
 The priority research areas are also interlinked with one another and closely related to the CAU’s eight faculties.

 Most of the research that is carried out at the CAU is financed using third-party funds, and the volume of work conducted has increased continuously over the years.
 Around 800 research projects - in national and international partnerships or by individual researchers - are funded by the federal or state government, the EU and by companies.
 There is also enormous research potential in addition to third-party funding grants.